Skip to content

 At the risk of sounding too harsh, lack of sleep is making you stupid.
 One of the world’s leading sleep researchers, William Killgore from Harvard Medical School, wrote in Progress in Brain Research that sleep deprivation not only slows response speed and compromises alertness, attention, and vigilance but also affects “more creative, divergent and innovative aspects of cognition.”
 Said another way, if you don’t sleep well, your brain just won’t work right.
 And no matter how many extra shots you get your favorite barista to put in your morning joe, they can’t overcome the detrimental impact of a bad night’s sleep.

 Even a single night of bad sleep reduces your inhibitory control (which can be thought of as the willpower bank), making you more likely to react emotionally to conflicts and engage in risk-taking behavior.
-In fact, even after you catch up on your sleep, there’s a major lag time before your full cognitive performance is restored.
+Even after you catch up on your sleep, there’s a major lag time before your full cognitive performance is restored.
 If you’re serious about your mental performance, prioritize increasing total sleep time and quality above all else.
 Sleep is like a buffet.
 Quantity is more important than quality.

 So how can you start sleeping better?
 Get all the electronics out of your bedroom, keep it dark with blackout shades and cool with air conditioning, a fan, or a chiliPAD, and trade your tablet or eReader for a good old-fashioned paper book to help you wind down before bed.
 You might also want to consider taking a supplement that contains magnesium, which may help you avoid delayed sleep onset and early wakefulness, as well as improve sleep efficiency, according to a trial in the Journal of Research in Medical Sciences [6].